alexandrebobkov/ESP-Nodes/README.md

 Bare-bones ESP32 module can be programmed via UART interface (`GPIO03` and `GPIO01`) using USB to UART adapter.

-## Temperature Node Key Elements and Components
+## Temperature Node.
+The Key Elements and Components

 The **Temperature Node** broadcasts the air temperature, atmospheric pressure and air humidity over secured MQTT.